It's the launch of a Sony first-party game, and that means a bunch of lovely artwork from the rest of PS Studios.

 Today sees the launch of Marathon, Bungie's new survival extraction shooter.
 To celebrate the game's arrival, a few other first-party studios have conjured up some great art depicting characters crossing paths.

-So far, we've spotted the following efforts from Housemarque, Sucker Punch Productions, and Santa Monica Studio:
+So far, we've spotted the following efforts from Housemarque, Sucker Punch Productions, Santa Monica Studio, and Naughty Dog:

-Guerrilla has also congratulated Bungie on the launch, though unfortunately doesn't have any artwork prepared:
+Guerrilla and Bend Studio have also congratulated Bungie on the launch, though unfortunately don't have any artwork prepared:

 We'll add more as we see them.